indexdata/zoom-perl/README.md

 This module requires these other modules and libraries:

 - The YAZ toolkit for Z39.50 and SRW/U communication.
-This is available as a package on several platform -- for example, Debian GNU/Linux supports "apt-get install yaz".
+This is available as a package on several platforms -- for example, Debian GNU/Linux supports "apt-get install yaz".
 For others, you will need to download and build the source-code, which is much more straightforward that you probably expect.
 You can get it from